-- ABA-Accredited Law School, The University of Montana School of Law will accept third year law students (visiting students) who apply to complete all or part of their final year of law study at the University of Montana, transferring credit to their ABA-accredited parent law school to fulfill the requirements for the Juris Doctor degree.
+ABA-Accredited Law School - The Alexander Blewett III School of Law at the University of Montana will accept third year law students (visiting students) who apply to complete all or part of their final year of law study at the University of Montana, transferring credit to their ABA-accredited parent law school to fulfill the requirements for the Juris Doctor degree.

-- Admission –Admission is granted on a space-available basis.
-Visiting applicants will be evaluated primarily on the basis of their academic performance at their parent law school and their purpose for undertaking part or all of their third year of law study at the University of Montana School of Law.
+Admission - Admission is granted on a space-available basis.
+Visiting applicants will be evaluated primarily on the basis of their academic performance at their parent law school and their purpose for undertaking part or all of their third year of law study at the Blewett School of Law.

-- CAS – Register for LSAC’s Credential Assembly Service (CAS) and follow the instructions to ensure a complete application.
+CAS - Register for LSAC’s Credential Assembly Service (CAS) and follow the instructions to ensure a complete application.
 Register at www.lsac.org.
-Check list:

-- One Personal Statement – attach a personal statement describing your interest in studying law at the University of Montana School of Law; and
+One Personal Statement - Attach a personal statement describing your interest in studying law at the Blewett School of Law.

-- Course Restrictions – Visiting students may not enroll in required courses except with permission of the instructor.
-Limited enrollment elective courses will be open first to continuing Montana students.
+Course Restrictions - Visiting students may not enroll in required courses except with permission of the instructor.
+Limited enrollment elective courses will be open first to continuing Blewett School of Law students.